QuentinRa/blog.quentinra.dev/programming-languages/web/php/_general/index.md

 <div class="row row-cols-md-2 mx-0"><div>

 A class is a template to create objects.
-A class called table could define attributes such as `cost`, and method such as `"sell"`.
+A class called table could define attributes such as `cost`, and methods such as `"sell"`.

 Objects are concrete instances of the class, in which we give value to attributes, such as `TableXXX: cost = 10`.